ansarimohdrizwan24-dev/customer-behavior-analysis-powerbi-dashboard/README.md

 ## 📌 Conclusion

 This dashboard provides insights into customer behavior, helping businesses optimize product offerings, target customers effectively, and improve overall sales strategy.

+## ⭐ Support

+If you like this project, don't forget to ⭐ the repository and share it!